DanFMoore/react-validatorjs-strategy/README.md

 Strategy for using [validatorjs](https://github.com/skaterdav85/validatorjs) with [react-validation-mixin](https://github.com/jurassix/react-validation-mixin).

-The strategy interface for `react-validation-mixin` is defined [here](https://jurassix.gitbooks.io/docs-react-validation-mixin/content/overview/strategies.html) and that is what this library implements as an interface for `validatorjs`.
+The strategy interface for `react-validation-mixin` is defined [here](https://jurassix.gitbooks.io/docs-react-validation-mixin/content/overview/strategies.html) and that is what this library implements as an interface for  [validatorjs](https://github.com/skaterdav85/validatorjs).

 ## Installation

 ### Browser

+First follow the instructions to install [validatorjs](https://github.com/skaterdav85/validatorjs) (tested with version 2.0.2) and then download `dist/strategy.min.js` and include via a script tag:

     <script src="dist/strategy.min.js" type="text/javascript"></script>